 Year 9

-The overarching goal of Year 9 Dance is to develop confidence and understanding through performance based assessment.
+The overarching goal of Year 9 Dance is to develop confidence and understanding through performance-based assessment.
 Dance provides the opportunity for students to build the technique and skills appropriate to a range of Dance styles.

 Areas studied: